bcgov/flatfile-tools/README.md

 Scripts for effective "flat file" data wrangling; python, C/C++ and R syntax leveraged.
 Python3 now supported for building

 # requirements
-Presently the scripts are tested for Cywin ("linux for Windows" platform) with gnu g++ and python installed, under a Windows 10 environment.
-Build script is now updated for Python 3!
-Hope to support Mac OS, Windows/MinGW, Ubuntu soon
+Presently the scripts are tested for Cywin ("linux for Windows" platform) with gnu g++ and python installed, under a Windows 10 environment

 # Instructions
-1. At a cygwin terminal (c:/cygwin64/Cygwin.bat) in Windows with gnu g++ and python installed, type:

->**source bash_profile**
-to add the compiled code to the system path.

-2) Type:

->**python setup.py**

-to compile the programs.

-Alternately, for example:

->**python setup.py dd_slice_apply**

-could be used to compile a single program (in this case, dd_slice_apply.cpp)
+Place a copy of the files in a folder named /bin in your private folder and click on bash.bat

 ## License